-The most recent data provided by the National Highway Traffic Safety Administration (NHTSA) shows that almost 5,400 pedestrians were killed in motor vehicle-related accidents in 2015.
-Additionally, another 70,000 were injured.
-These pedestrian accidents, on average, kill a person every 1.6 hours and injure one every 7.5 minutes.
+Data provided by the National Highway Traffic Safety Administration (NHTSA) shows that 7,388 pedestrians were killed in traffic accidents in 2021.
+Additionally, another 60,000 were injured.
+These pedestrian accidents, on average, kill a person every 71 minutes.

 If you or a loved one has suffered due to a pedestrian accident, contact a Chicago pedestrian accident attorney at Staver Accident Injury Lawyers, P.C.
 We can investigate your case and help you pursue compensation for your injuries.
 Call us today at (312) 236-2900 to schedule a free consultation.